junseonghwan/nbsr-experiments/README.md

 - simulation_figures.R
 - simulation_supp_figures.R

-First download the validation dataset from [Zenodo](https://doi.org/10.5281/zenodo.13127864).
-The file names follow convention of `swap[0-3].tar.gz`, with `0-3` indicating the number of samples `n = 3, 5, 10, 20`.
+The validation data file names in Zenodo follow convention of `swap[0-3].tar.gz`, with `0-3` indicating the number of samples `n = 3, 5, 10, 20`.
 There is one additional data set named `swap2_EB.tar.gz`; this dataset contains results from running NBSR with Empirical Bayes dispersion estimation on the same dataset contained in `swap2.tar.gz`.
-Create directory `data/validation` and uncompress the downloaded validation dataset there.
+Create a new directory `data/validation` and uncompress the downloaded validation dataset there.
-The downloaded data already contains the outputs from NBSR and the plots.
+The downloaded data already contains the outputs from NBSR.
 The script used for generating the plots can be found in `simulation_figures.R` and `simulation_supp_figures.R`.

-The simulated data was generated using script `generate_simulation_data.R`.
+The simulated data was generated using the script `generate_simulation_data.R`.

 ## Immune cell analysis (T CD8 vs B CD19)

 - immune_cells.R

+Download the `immune.tar.gz` from Zenodo under `data/`.
+Then, decompress it, which should place data files and NBSR outputs under `data/immune/`.

 ## Colon adenocarcinoma cell line analysis